Shopify/hydrogen-v1/docs/components/product-variant/productprovider.md

----
-gid: 80d51c7e-fafe-11eb-9a03-0242ac130003
-title: ProductProvider
+# ProductProvider
-description: The ProductProvider component sets up a context with state that tracks the selected variant and options.
-hidden: true
----

 > Note:
 > `ProductProvider` is only available as part of the [React Storefront Kit](https://shopify.dev/custom-storefronts/react-storefront-kit) package, which is in beta.
-If you’re building with Hydrogen, then use [`ProductOptionsProvider`](https://shopify.dev/api/hydrogen/components/product-variant/productoptionsprovider)
+If you’re building with Hydrogen, then use [`ProductOptionsProvider`](/docs/components/product-variant/productoptionsprovider.md)

 The `ProductProvider` component sets up a context with state that tracks the selected variant and options.
-Descendants of this component can use the [`useProductOptions`](https://shopify.dev/api/hydrogen/hooks/product-variant/useproductoptions) hook.
+Descendants of this component can use the [`useProductOptions`](/docs/hooks/product-variant/useproductoptions.md) hook.

 ## Example code